DLR-RY/TwoPhaseFlow/README.md

 ```
 ### running testsuite

+make sure that the desired openfoam installation is sourced e.g. v1812 and that
-assuming you have installed python version >= 3.6 (miniconda is a great option)
+python is installed with a version >= 3.6 (miniconda is a great option, but anaconda works as well)

 ```
 python -m venv env # creats virtual python enviroments (optional step)